-- 1. Mastery of the basic concepts, theories, models and vocabulary associated with transformation: achievement orientation, analytical thinking, community orientation, financial skills, information seeking, innovative thinking, and strategic orientation. - 2.
-Mastery of the basic concepts, theories, models and vocabulary associated with execution: accountability, change leadership, collaboration, communication skills, impact and influence, initiative, information technology management, organizational awareness, performance measurement, process management and organizational design, and project management. - 3.
+- 1. Mastery of the basic concepts, theories, models and vocabulary associated with transformation: achievement orientation, analytical thinking, community orientation, financial skills, information seeking, innovative thinking, and strategic orientation. - Mastery of the basic concepts, theories, models and vocabulary associated with execution: accountability, change leadership, collaboration, communication skills, impact and influence, initiative, information technology management, organizational awareness, performance measurement, process management and organizational design, and project management. - 3.
 Mastery of the basic concepts, theories, models and vocabulary associated with people: human resource management, interpersonal understanding, professionalism, relationship building, self-confidence, self-development, talent development, and team leadership.

-Upon successful completion of the major in Business Administration with an emphasis in HR Management, graduates will be able to demonstrate:
+Upon successful completion of the major in Business Administration with an emphasis in HR Management, graduates will be able to demonstrate: 1.
+Fundamental knowledge of the core functions in human resource field which includes, staffing, employee, benefits, training & development, and

-- 1. Fundamental knowledge of the core functions in human resource field which includes, staffing, employee, benefits, training & development, and technology.
+- Fundamental knowledge of the core functions in numan resource field which includes, starting, employee, benefits, training & development, and technology.
 Students will be prepared to enter a successful career in human resource field. - 2.
 Integrate an understanding of factors that impact human resource decision-making including understand the theoretical framework of leadership, HR management principles and how to apply the concepts in the workplace. - 3.
 Proficiency of the basic concepts of professional demeanor, problem-solving leadership, human behavior, communication, administration, and technology to engage ethically and with integrity within a constantly changing world. - 4.
 Proficiency in the broad business perspective competencies of strategic and critical thinking, industry and sector perspectives, management, legal and regulatory environment, marketing and leveraging technology business. - 5.
 Fundamental knowledge and integration of cultural competence of diverse world issues, developing the students' ability to network and collaborate more effectively and increasing the holistic growth of the students' multicultural and communication skills; this may include professional growth to support current and future workforce challenges.